 Because fast-fashion makes trends seem like a bargain.
 Is wearing something a handle of times actually a good investment?
 Fashion trends are fickle in nature; they will have you updating your wardrobe regularly.

 Going for classic designers and staple garments can give you unlimited option for diversity in your style.
 Classic doesn’t mean a plain shirt and blazer; major houses are not similar.

 As Coco Chanel once said: “fashion fades, only style remains the same”.

 You might think that current, trendy pieces will make you stand-out and be an individual.
 Most-likely, you will be copying millions of other Instagrammers.
 That’s what’s happening with the social-media generation.
 We are all trying to imitate one another in hopes of acceptance and fandom.

 Unless you absolutely love, you don’t need to follow.

 There is a reason that classic style never fades.
 It catches the imagination of so many women, that it’s impossible to improve on.

-Though you can edit and enhance to make your own.
-I consider myself to adorn classic pieces, yet I wouldn’t describe myself as a follower of one particular person.
+Though you can always edit and enhance to make your own.
+I consider myself to own classic pieces, yet I wouldn’t describe myself as a follower of one particular person.
 It’s a complete mix.
-And as I know all the timeless clothing will not go out of style, I can keep finding inspiration in how to wear them distinctly.
+And as I know all my timeless clothing will not go out of style, I can keep finding inspiration on how to wear them distinctly.